Pedro Martínez: Philadelphia Phillies (2009)

-After retirement
+Post-playing career

 On January 24, 2013, Martínez joined the Boston Red Sox as a special assistant to general manager Ben Cherington.

 Martínez was elected to the National Baseball Hall of Fame in January 2015 with 91.1% of the vote.
 His Hall of Fame plaque has him wearing a Boston Red Sox cap.
 "I cannot be any prouder to take Red Sox Nation to the Hall of Fame with the logo on my plaque", Martínez said in a statement.
 "I am extremely proud to represent Boston and all of New England with my Hall of Fame career.
 I'm grateful to all of the teams for which I played, and especially fans, for making this amazing honor come true."

-In 2015, Martínez was hired by the MLB Network as a studio analyst and also released an autobiography, Pedro, which he co-authored with Michael Silverman of the Boston Herald.
+Martínez has worked on MLB on TBS since 2013 as a studio analyst for postseason coverage.
+He has also worked on the MLB Network since 2015 as a studio analyst.
+Also in 2015, he released an autobiography, Pedro, which he co-authored with Michael Silverman of the Boston Herald.
 Reflecting on his career, he named Barry Bonds, Edgar Martínez, Derek Jeter, Kenny Lofton and Ichiro Suzuki as the most difficult hitters he had to face.
-All-Stars Sandy Alomar Jr., Moisés Alou, Carlos Beltrán, David Ortiz, Dean Palmer, Alex Rodriguez and Alfonso Soriano have named Martínez as the toughest pitcher they ever had to face.
+All-Stars Sandy Alomar Jr., Moisés Alou, Carlos Beltrán, Carlos Delgado, David Ortiz, Dean Palmer, Alex Rodriguez and Alfonso Soriano have named Martínez as the toughest pitcher they ever had to face.

 On June 22, 2015, it was announced that Martínez's number 45 would be retired by the Red Sox on July 28, two days after his Hall of Fame induction.
 Red Sox principal owner John Henry stated, "to be elected into the Baseball Hall of Fame upon his first year of eligibility speaks volumes regarding Pedro's outstanding career, and is a testament to the respect and admiration so many in baseball have for him."

 On February 1, 2018, Martínez was announced as part of the 2018 induction class for the Canadian Baseball Hall of Fame.

-In addition to MLB Network, Martínez works as an MLB on TBS studio analyst for Postseason coverage.

 Memorable games

 Imperfect hit-by-pitch

 On April 13, 1994, in his second start as a Montreal Expo, Martínez lost a perfect game with one out in the eighth inning when he hit Cincinnati's Reggie Sanders with a pitch.
-An angered Sanders charged the mound, and threw Martínez to the ground, before both teams cleared the benches and broke up any potential fight.
+An angered Sanders charged the mound, and threw Martínez to the ground, before both teams cleared the benches and broke up the fight.
 Sanders was later ridiculed in the press for assuming that a pitcher would abandon a perfect game in order to hit a batter intentionally.
 Martínez allowed a leadoff single in the ninth inning, breaking up his no-hitter, and was removed for reliever John Wetteland (who loaded the bases, then allowed two sacrifice flies, thus saddling Martínez with a no-decision).
-Three years later, in 1997, Martínez had a one-hitter against the Reds; the one hit came in the 5th inning.
+Three years later, in 1997, Martínez had a one-hitter against the Reds; the one hit came in the fifth inning.